mkpartners/cremedelacrm-www/content/post/salesforce-genie-and-the-rise-of-customer-companies.md

 You can see Marc Benioff’s breakdown of Genie from the [NYC World tour event here](https://www.salesforce.com/news/stories/salesforce-genie-tableau-demo/) or catch Sanjna Parulekar’s [Dreamforce demo right here](https://www.salesforce.com/ap/form/conf/genie-demo-video/?leadcreated=true&redirect=true&sfuuid=f69ffda2-36b6-4440-90c4-c89a09bddf36&d=70130000000sUVq&nc=7013y00000267b7AAA).

 We’re only a few months post-DF, of course, so it may still be a while before we start seeing less-polished, more live-action Genie demos but, if you’re a customer company, or aspire to be one, especially if you have a broad customer base, it’s a product you’ll absolutely want to keep your eye on.

-And, of course, if you do decide to go the Genie route and need a hand integrating all those external and Salsforce-based systems to make your customer company dreams come true — [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always happy to help.
-Even if you just need a sanity check and want to talk through your existing processes and discuss/determine if Genie is the right call for your organization with someone besides the AE trying to sell it to you.

 Stay tuned here for more updates on Genie as they roll out, first-hand experiences, tips and tricks, etc… and, until next time, keep working hard, smart, and happy.